dyna2gams/dyna2gams.github.io/README.md

 their mathematical description.
 Take a look at the Tutorial to grasp the basic structure and characteristics of a DYNA model and how it relates to the mathematical formulation.

-__DYNA2GAMS__ has been developed in the course of the year 2018 and afterwards.
+__DYNA2GAMS__ has been developed in the course of the year 2018 and is regularly updated since then.
 It is available for download on this web site.
 On top, it comes with a very large set of examples borrowed from the literature and various academic or commercial OCP solvers.

-__DYNA2GAMS__ is free of charge for non-commercial use throughout the year 2020.
-It is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International terms](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+__DYNA2GAMS__ is free of charge for non-commercial use throughout the year 2021 at least.
+It is licensed under the
+[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International terms](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 It is based on [Regina Rexx Interpreter](https://regina-rexx.sourceforge.io/).
 Regina is distributed under the terms of the GNU Library General Public License Version 2.